adamkeeme/advacned-tic-tac-toe/README.md

 Medium: uses heuristics for classic. for ultimate, uses minimax with a depth of 3

-Hard: uses heuristics for classic. for ultimate, uses minimax with a depth of 5 (anything deeper is too slow)
+Hard: uses heuristics for classic. for ultimate, uses minimax with a depth of 5 (anything deeper is too slow).
+But this depth has proven to me that it's challenging enough to always make a draw if not beat me from several plays.